Raise your home

 In addition to the standard eligibility requirements for the Resilient Homes Fund, your home must:

-- have been inundated by floodwaters above the habitable floor level from one of the eligible 2021-22 weather events.
+- have been inundated by floodwaters above the habitable floor level from one of the eligible 2021-2022 weather events.

-- practical to raise, ideally timber-framed and clad homes (single or double brick, or slab-on-ground homes are often not practical or cost effective to raise).
+- be practical to raise, ideally timber-framed and clad homes (single or double brick, or slab-on-ground homes are often not practical or cost effective to raise).

 Assessed flood level